-Newly discovered breast milk antibodies help neutralize HIVMay 22nd, 2012 in HIV & AIDS /
+Newly discovered breast milk antibodies help neutralize HIVMay 22, 2012 in Medicine & Health / HIV & AIDS

 Antibodies that help to stop the HIV virus have been found in breast milk.
 Researchers at Duke University Medical Center isolated the antibodies from immune cells called B cells in the breast milk of infected mothers in Malawi, and showed that the B cells in breast milk can generate neutralizing antibodies that may inhibit the virus that causes AIDS.